Winston McKenzie: 2015: general election, acrimonious departure from UKIP

 McKenzie was the UKIP candidate for Croydon North in the 2015 general election.
 He had been Chairman of the Lambeth and Croydon North branch of UKIP, but was suspended on 19 December 2014 after "months of infighting" and accusations that he had misappropriated donations.

 UKIP sacked McKenzie from his position as Commonwealth spokesman for the party in March 2015, although he retained his position as prospective candidate for Croydon North.
 In the 2015 general election he came third, again beating the Liberal Democrats and the Green Party, and again retaining his deposit with 5.4% of the vote.

-In November 2015, McKenzie said on ITV News that he had been overlooked for the London elections as a mayoral or Greater London Assembly candidate, and claimed this was owing to racism amongst senior UKIP officials.
+In November 2015, McKenzie said on ITV News that he had been overlooked for the London elections as a mayoral or London Assembly candidate, and claimed this was owing to racism amongst senior UKIP officials.
 He said he was resigning from the party, and he cast his UKIP badge onto the table.
 He declared he would stand for London Mayor as an independent candidate.